 My choice for the March random train of the month is the ever popular, Hornby Smokey Joe.
 Here’s my review, rating and where to get it cheapest.

 The loco has been in Hornby’s range since 1983 and has proven to be a simple reliable model, no doubt contributing to its solid reviews and huge popularity for both beginners and more experienced model railway enthusiasts.

 According to a 2011 Hornby handbook, it is inspired by a Glaswegian engine which had “Smokey Joe” scrawled on its tank in chalk.
-The engine number, 56025, is from an early 264 0F class locomotive built in 1890 based at St. Rollox railway works, where it was the works shunter until its withdrawal in 1960.
+The engine number, 56025, is from an early 264 0F class locomotive that was built in 1890 and based at St. Rollox railway works, where it was the works shunter until its withdrawal in 1960.

 The livery of the model is based upon the mixed traffic livery of British Railways, black with red and white lining.

 - Price: Typically around £40, best price found (below) around £30.

 - Gauge: OO (compatible with Hornby railways)

 Other the years I’ve noticed that of my ever-increasing collection of trains, there are some I always seem to end up running again and again.
 Don’t ask me why, I can’t tell you but some are just more fun.
 And the Hornby Smokey Joe is one of these.